-The Independence of the Seas offers an incredible range of dining options, with a choice of menus that will leave you speechless.
-From the 24 hour snack buffets to the sophisticated à la carte restaurants, every taste will be catered for and then some.
-As with all Royal Caribbean ships, room service is of course, fully included.
+Independence of the Seas offers an incredible range of dining options, with a choice of menus that will leave you speechless.
+From the 24-hour snack buffets to the sophisticated à la carte restaurants, every taste will be catered for, and then some.

-From the majestic 1350 seat theatre or Studio B — a hi-tech entertainment complex — to the intimate piano sounds of the Olive or Twist Jazz Club, there's entertainment on every scale.
-Also worth checking out is the traditional pub, the Dog and Badger and the private Karaoke booths down in the sports bar.
-From cold beers, to elegant cocktails, there's a lounge onboard this ship to suit your taste.
+From the majestic 1350 seat theatre to trivia at Schooner Bar, there's entertainment on every scale.
+Also worth checking out is the traditional pub, the Dog and Badger, and the funky karaoke bar 'On Air Club'.
+From cold beers, to elegant cocktails, there's a lounge aboard this ship to suit your taste.

 Being such an impressive vessel, the Independence of the Sea comes packed to the rafters with as many spa facilities as you could wish for.
-The only question is will you be able to fit all this rest and relaxation in?
+Treat yourself to some TLC and visit the Vitality Fitness Centre & Spa for a host of health and beauty services including revitalising body wraps and invigorating facials.
+The adult-only solarium is the perfect place for some tranquil peace and quiet.
+The only question is will you be able to fit all this rest and relaxation into your holiday?

-Enjoy the boutique shopping in the Royal Promenade, escape to the piece a quiet of the library, or head out to the sports deck.
-Whatever your mood, you can rest assured there is always something to do onboard Independence of the Seas — of course, you can also sit back and do nothing at all.
+Innovative, but at the same time filled with traditional cruise ship benefits, Independence of the Seas offers an incredible range of onboard activity options.
+Enjoy the boutique shopping in the Royal Promenade, with luxury brands including Michael Kors and Ray-Ban, escape to the piece a quiet of the library, or view stunning artworks in the Art Gallery, where regular auctions are held.
+There are also some brilliant, casual places to spend time - including Playmakers Sports Bar & Arcade, and Sugar Beach Candy & Ice Cream Store.
+Whatever your mood, you can rest assured there is always something to do onboard Independence of the Seas, although of course, you can also sit back and do sweet nothing at all.